 Benjamin Moore Manchester Tan

-Manchester Tan is a warm tan color that leans more beige.
+Manchester Tan is a warm tan color that leans more beige and not greige like the neutrals we looked at earlier.

 Sherwin Williams Natural Choice and Alabaster

-A couple of creamy natural colors that would also work great with Vintage Vogue.
+Natural Choice is a nature inspired off white.
+Alabaster is a creamy white with fairly neutral undertones.
+Both of these creamy natural colors would also work great with Vintage Vogue.

 Complementary Color